steppedreckoner/TowerDefense/ReadMe.txt

 -Level up of towers.

--One tower can shoot multiple types of projectiles.
+-(PARTIAL) One tower can shoot multiple types of projectiles.
 Perhaps "special shots" will be unlocked at a certain level.

 -(DONE) Manage deletion of "dead" projectiles (Use CopyOnWriteArrayList like with enemies)